thangckt/thangckt.github.io/docs/cluster/appConfig/setting_VScode.md

 				"pdflatex",
 				"pdflatex",
 				"copy_pdf_Windows"
-			] // or "copy_pdf_LinuxnMac" if you are on linux or mac }
+			] // or "copy_pdf_LinuxMac" if you are on linux or mac }
 	],
 	"latex-workshop.latex.tools": [